fdbozzo/foxbin2prg/docs/FoxBin2Prg_Internals.md

 rearranging some props will be an easy thing.

 #### Warning
-These "props_**" files are necessary in the FoxBin2Prg install directory.
+These "props_*" files are necessary in the FoxBin2Prg install directory.

-It's recommended to use the EXE version that have all files included and is faster._
+It's recommended to use the EXE version that have all files included and is faster. **Note, the EXE must fit your version of VFP**.
 Several Unit Tests (in TESTS directory) are made to make the best effort to cover the most typical use cases.
 There is also an Excel spreedsheet with the compilation of properties of each class with the order that FoxPro uses internally, and a tab with the all-in-one order for the worst case.